jordipons/AudioSetOntologyTree/README.md

 Ontology from: https://github.com/audioset/ontology

-Thanks to Xavier Favory, Eduardo Fonseca and Frederic Font.
+Project done in collaboration with Xavier Favory, Eduardo Fonseca and Frederic Font.

 ## Usage
 Open index.html in your browser!
 It requires the following files next to it: ASO.html5.json (the AudioSet Ontology formatted properly) and d3.v3.min.js (D3 library for visualizations).